 Today, on this National Day of Prayer, let us do more than simply intellectually affirm these truths, let us act upon them.
 Let us pray.

 It's time to defend the Church, not insult the Church.
 Double your impact during our April Matching Challenge.
 Support our work today.
-Have your gift doubled through our Matching Challenge.

 I must confess that I am an unabashed fan of Yogi Berra.
 In his own inimitable way, he was a master at re-formulating the English language.
 He could encapsulate more common sense in one, often humorous, stream-of-consciousness quote than almost anyone I know of.
 My choice for today is: “It’s déjà